With the shorter fall and winter days comes less time under natural sunlight.

 For some, this time of year is nostalgic and cozy.
 For many others however, the time leading up to and through winter is a difficult one: feelings of sadness, fatigue, and a general lack of motivation start to feel commonplace.
 Feelings may vary, but many of us will feel the effects of less time under the sun.

-Today we answer an oft-asked question during this time of the year: will full spectrum light bulbs help with the winter blues?
+Today we answer an oft-asked question during this time of the year: can I use full spectrum light bulbs for SAD or the winter blues?

 Let’s first define a few terms: